AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-filters-buttons-display-as-deprecated.md

 ---
-title: "Filters: Buttons labeled as DEPRECATED when sharing a filter"
+title: 'Filters: Buttons labeled as DEPRECATED when sharing a filter'
-description: "When a user attempts to share a filter, The Share and Cancel buttons both display as DEPRECATED, and the user may not know which button to click to share or to cancel the share.
-Functionality works as expected, but the button labels may cause confusion."
+description: When a user attempts to share a filter, The Share and Cancel buttons both display as DEPRECATED, and the user may not know which button to click to share or to cancel the share.
+Functionality works as expected, but the button labels may cause confusion.
 hidefromtoc: yes
 feature: System Setup and Administration
+exl-id: 6edcde20-2f96-4b8f-bbe1-2972b8ab71d3
 ---
 # Filters: Buttons labeled as "[!UICONTROL DEPRECATED]" when sharing a filter

 >[!NOTE]